SQream/sqream_docs/first_steps.rst

 Saving Query Results to a CSV or PSV File
 ----------

-**Comment - Do we want to refer to only these two formats?
-I have a feeling that things have changed since this page was written.**

 You can save query results to a CSV or PSV file using the ``sqream sql`` command from a CLI client.
 This saves your query results to the selected delimited file format, as shown in the following example:

 .. code-block:: console